 Basil and oregano are both popular spices and are essential for Mediterranean dishes.
-Both are key ingredients for flavoring spaghetti sauces, stews and a range of tomato- and cheese-based dishes.
+Both are key ingredients for flavoring spaghetti sauces, stews, and a range of tomato- and cheese-based dishes.
 When faced with these popular herbs, you may have questions like do they have similar flavors?
 Are they different in terms of nutrition?
 Are they interchangeable?
-We will answer those questions and more in this installment of SPICEography showdown.
+We will answer those questions and more in our comparison: basil vs. oregano.

 Do basil and oregano have similar flavors?